 - Check toilets/bath/shower/kitchen sink – anywhere there might be bad stains.
 If you find any, give them a good spray and let them sit.

 Now that you’ve done that, let’s start cleaning rooms, so head to the master bedroom and let’s start there!
+You can get my uber popular clean bedroom checklist here.

 If it’s the right time of year, open the windows to allow some fresh air inside.
 Get ready to start cleaning.